cadin/panels/docs/comic-data/panels.md

 {: .text-yellow-300 .fs-2 .lh-0}

 Prevent the user from navigating back to the previous panel with the D pad.
 Helpful if you have a custom render function that uses the D pad to do other things.

+### autoAdvance

+default: nil
+{: .prop-default}

+FOR AUTO-SCROLLING SEQUENCES ONLY
+{: .text-yellow-300 .fs-2 .lh-0}

+The time (in milliseconds) to wait before making the panel automatically advance to the next panel without requiring user interaction.

+## Custom Functions

 ### renderFunction